jncraton/qa/readme.md

 Task
 ----

-- Complete `TODO` comments in the code.
+- Complete any `TODO` comments in the code
-- Provide a working implementation for the `answer` function.
+- Provide a working implementation for the `answer` function to pass the included doctests
+- Extend the `answer` function to handle questions in another form

 Tests
 -----